PaulToronto/Centaur_Workflow_Tools/README.md

 **"Half Human, Half AI, Fully Organized."**

 This repository contains the system architecture for managing hybrid Human-AI data science and learning projects.
-It is designed to solve the problem of **context loss** and **disorganized knowledge** when working with LLMs (like Gemini, ChatGPT, Claude).
+It is designed to solve the problem of **context loss** and **disorganized knowledge** when working with LLMs.

 ---